Skip to content

 Default MCP Tools Curation

-Preset selection for the built-in MCP server happens inside the configuration editor.
-The first launch opens Configure Spring AI Playground (the walkthrough below); pick a preset on the Default MCP Tools card before clicking Save and Launch and that choice is written to <home>/spring-ai-playground/tool/save/default-tools-preference.json.
-Without an explicit pick the app falls back to Starter 5 — the cross-locale defaults that need no API keys.
+Preset selection for the built-in MCP server happens inside the configuration editor, on the Default MCP Tools card (step 8 of the walkthrough below).
+The first launch opens Configure Spring AI Playground; pick a preset before clicking Save and Launch and that choice is written to <home>/spring-ai-playground/tool/save/default-tools-preference.json.
+Without an explicit pick the app falls back to Starter 5 - the cross-locale defaults that need no API keys.

 The five presets: